LiuElvin/ebay_comp/README.md

 # Contributions

-- My teammates James Ngai did most of the coding.
+- My teammate, James Ngai, did most of the coding portions for PyTorch and Wandb.

+- We were both novices at ML theory, so most of my work was just experimentation with whatever features HuggingFace could provide for Neural Networks.

-- I ended up testing the models and hyperparameters, looking at graphs of loss.
+- I ended up testing the models and modifying hyperparameters based off graphs provided in Wandb.

+- Also set up our cloud services for gpu training.

 # Learning Outcomes

 - Placed 12th out of 887 teams and 1439 students

+- Essentially everything was new here.
+I initially wasn't that familiar with ML at all, from general concepts to coding in the Python packages given.

+- Increased familiarity with Neural Networks and their hyperparameters.

+- Increased familiarity with HuggingFace, PyTorch, and Wandb.
+  - Particularly HuggingFace, as the API was something entirely foreign to me beforehand.

+- Use of Google Cloud and AWS for model training.